newjersey/navigator.business.nj.gov/web/roadmaps/tasks/form-business-entity.md

 callToActionText: "Form My Business"
 ---

-Form the `legal structure|legal-structure-learn-more` that you will operate under, and register that structure and name with the state of New Jersey.
+Form the `legal structure|legal-structure-learn-more` that you will operate under, and register that structure and name with the New Jersey Division of Revenue and Enterprise Services.

 To complete this task, you must have:
 - Available business name